-The interface version number is specified using a symbol, which is in the form: MYSQL_XXX_INTERFACE_VERSION.
+The interface version number is specified using a symbol, which is in the form: MYSQL_xxx_INTERFACE_VERSION.
 For full-text parser plugins, the symbol is MYSQL_FTPARSER_INTERFACE_VERSION.
 In the source code, you will find the actual interface version number for the full-text parser plugin defined in include/mysql/plugin_ftparser.h.
-With the introduction of full-text parser plugin support for InnoDB, the interface version number was incremented in MySQL 5.7 from 0x0100 to 0x0101.
+The current interface version number is 0x0101.

 The init and deinit members should point to a function or be set to 0 if the function is not needed.
 The parse member must point to the function that performs the parsing.